HOW TO HIT ROCK BOTTOM

 You know all that bullshit they say about life and how you gain clarity when you lose everything cause all the distractions go away and so it is THEN that you’re able to focus.
 Yeah, well that’s partly true.

-Although I don’t agree with that methodology seeing as how I could do without flushing every thing I’ve ever worked hard for down the toilet, alienating the people I love most, and losing my self worth and respect, along with enduring public humiliation all in the name of self-discovery.
+Although I don’t agree with that methodology seeing as how I could do without flushing everything I’ve ever worked hard for down the toilet, alienating the people I love most, and losing my self-worth and respect, along with enduring public humiliation all in the name of self-discovery.

 And so…

 … life is hard.
 Close to everything in life is hard.
 And going through life with a criminal record is extremely hard.
-In respect to that, just getting up in the morning and tying your shoelaces without blowing your brains out is a true accomplishment.
+With respect to that, just getting up in the morning and tying your shoelaces without blowing your brains out is a true accomplishment.

 That first year I was on house arrest was a doozy.
 It was the most difficult, gut-wrenching, exhausting year I’ve ever experienced in this lifetime.
 It tested every fiber of my patience and sanity.
 I thought I was going to die.
 I wanted to die.